score-json/nlohmann_json/.dotstop_extensions/README.md

 ---
 ```

-Since functions may be overloaded, the optional `overload` parameter selects which implementation to capture.
-Overloads are counted by occurrences of  `FunctionName(` at the class’s top level, in order from top to bottom within the class body.
-If overload is not provided, the first occurrence (1) is used.

-Error handling:

-- If name is not of the form `ClassName::FunctionName`, a ValueError is raised.
-- If brace tracking fails while parsing the class (e.g., popping from an empty stack), a ValueError is raised with a “Fatal error” message.
-- If the requested overload cannot be found within the detected class, an error is raised.
-- If the file cannot be opened, Python’s file I/O errors propagate.

-Additionally, it is possible, but not mandatory, to give a description.
-The full example is:
+Additionally, it is possible, but not mandatory, to give a `description` and an `overload` parameter.
+The full example including all parameters is:
 ```
 ---
 ...